mentainha/m3o/README.md

 We then automate the building and publishing of those services and client libraries.
 This creates a shared and fully managed platform for everyone to leverage.

-We primarily use existing open source software, fully managed services and third party SaaS APIs as the backing infrastructure then layer a standard interface on top.
+We primarily use existing open source software, fully managed services and third party public APIs as the backing infrastructure then layer a standard interface on top.
 With all the services on one platform, accessible with one API token, we drastically improve the Dev UX.
-Think of it like a distributed public cloud.
+Develop against one uniform backend API offering.

 ## Development